The ten surprising ‘healthy’ mistakes we are probably all making....

 Eating lots of protein: great to do, but, the trouble is if you dont source it carefully.
 The sad reality is that most of the protein we get is laced with articifical hormones, steroids, antibiotics all as a result of mass production/farming etc. When it comes to fish we have the added issue of heavy metal risk.
 So, how do you balance it all out?
 Well obviously going organic and wild whenever you possibly can is the ideal.
 Unfortunately that is more expensive but it is worth eating less of better quality than more of worse when it comes to animal protein in particular.
 There are plant alternatives however and if you cant stretch to organic you have our old friend Activated Charcol to take away some of the nasties.

 Health food: the ‘free-from’ trends have been a marketers dream.
 Slap ‘gluten free’ or ‘vegan’ on a packet and everyone wants it.
 The trouble is it is often the opposite of healthy as you may find lots of strange alternative ingredients in there which can play havoc with the balance in your body.
 Think added sweetners, vegetable margarines instead of butter, synthetic ingredients etc. Avoid at all cost.
 Even nut milks are often packed with sugar and additives that you dont want - click here for more.
 Golden rule: if it has more than three ingredients on a packet put it back.
-If its in a packet and its going overboard about being ‘free from’ and ‘healthy’ you likely want to give it a miss.
+If its in a packet and its going overboard about being ‘free from’ and ‘healthy’ you likely want to give it a miss or at the very least look closely at the ingredients.

 Drinking loads of water: Really?
 Yeah...it’s obviously good to drink lots of water and stay hydrated.
-Bad to do it if you’re drinking (like I was) from plastic bottles.
-The culprit here is BPA which despite being a known endocrine disruptor (it has been shown to mimic estrogen) is one of the biggest produced checmicals globally!
+Bad to do it if you’re drinking (like I was) from plastic bottles that may contain BPA.
+The sad reality is that a huge amount of processed food and also drink containers are made from BPA which is a known endocrine (hormone) disruptor which has been shown to mimic Estrogen.
+The sad reality is that it is one of the biggest produced checmicals globally!
 It is everywhere but what you really want to watch is its exposure on anything you eat and drink (includes cans) and especially when it is exposed to heat.
 So: that includes ‘non-stick pans’ and for goodness sake dont heat up anything in a plastic container.
 It’s better for everyone (and the environment) to avoid.
 Especially if you’re trying to get pregnant, are pregnant or breastfeeding.
 Steer well clear.
-Click here for much more.
+Click here for much more of the science behind it and click here for easy ways to spot BPA in plastic.

 Buying ‘natural’ products: Another marketers dream.
 If you care about what goes in to your body you should care about what goes on your skin as 60-70% of what you put on gets absorbed.
 Sadly the beauty and personal care markets are totally unregulated and these terms mean almost nothing.
 Think of it like food - the less ingredients you use the better.
 Click here for much more.